OpenSim2Real/hardware_repository/docs/design/hardware_design.rst

 .. figure:: design_images/planarizer.PNG

-   An example of a planarizer used to constrain a small robotic leg.
-[3]_
+   An example of a planarizer used to constrain a small robotic leg. :footcite:`uyanikLegged`

 .. figure:: design_images/planarizer_2.PNG

-   Another example of a planarizer used to constrain a robotic leg.
-[4]_
+   Another example of a planarizer used to constrain a robotic leg. :footcite:`BuehlerPlanar`

 3 major factors complicate the design of the Central Pivot: